Written Statement under CPC

 If the document is not in his possession, then the defendant has to state this in whose possession it is.

-If the defendant fails to produce such document at the time of filing statement, the court will not allow him to submit that document as proof in the lawsuit, without the leave of the court.
+If the defendant fails to produce such a document at the time of filing the statement, the court will not allow him to submit that document as proof in the lawsuit, without the leave of the court.

 Order VIII Rule 2